 Research Fellow Mara Murray Horwitz was awarded The Best Women's Health Scientific Abstract Oral Presentation Award by the Society of General Internal Medicine (SGIM) for her presentation, "Timing of Contraceptive Initiation and Family Planning Relative to Sexual Initiation Among Young Woman in the US, 1984-2015".
 This award recognizes the most highly rated Women's Health oral abstract presentations at the SGIM Annual Meeting, which took place in April.
 Congratulations, Mara!
 Here’s a complete list of the SGIM award winners.

 Anita Wagner and Alessandra Ferrario participated in a meeting at SickKids Hospital in Toronto to discuss collaboration opportunities for improving access to medicines for pediatric cancer in low- and middle-income countries.
 This collaboration builds on priorities identified at the Pediatric Oncology Roundtable to Transform Access to Global Essentials (PORTAGE), which took place in Sharjah, United Arab Emirates (UAE) in January 2018.
-Despite advances in treatment of childhood cancer and high rates of survival in high income countries, there is poor and variable survival in low- and middle-income countries, where most children with cancer live.
-Improving access to medicines is a key component in strengthening health care systems to improve health outcomes of children with cancer worldwide.
+Despite advances in the treatment of childhood cancer and high rates of survival in high-income countries, there is poor and variable survival in low- and middle-income countries, where most children with cancer live.
+Improving access to medicines is a key component in strengthening health care systems to improve the health outcomes of children with cancer worldwide.

 Anita Wagner will be among the distinguished speakers at the Charite BIH Entrepreneurship Summit 2018: From Vision to Patient, sponsored by the Berlin Institute of Health.
 Dr. Wagner will take part in the Novel Funding Models / Affordability of Medication session, on the panel titled When Markets Fail Patients.